-The Company's Alpine Alternative and Port City dispensaries provide a wide variety of high-quality cannabis flowers, edibles and extracts and each generate consistent positive gross margins of approximately 41% of revenue.
-The Alpine Cultivation operations provides the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's Port City and Alpine Alternative dispensaries.
+The Company's Alpine Alternative, Redding and Port City dispensaries provide a wide variety of high-quality cannabis flowers, edibles, and extracts.
+Each generates consistent positive gross margins of approximately 34% of revenue.
+The Redding dispensary opened on February 26th with \$2,037,822 of revenue generated in the nine month period ended September 30, 2020 and contributed \$601,909 to the gross margin in the period.
+The Alpine Cultivation and recently acquired NGEV operations provide the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's Port City, Alpine Alternative, Redding and third party dispensaries.

-Revenue and gross margin realized by the U.S. Targets for the three month and fiscal period ended December 31, 2019 are as follows:
+Revenue and gross margin realized by the Company's dispensary and cultivation operations are as follows: